 You’ve hired quality assurance analysts to help your agents improve their customer service.
-You’ve introduced them to the team, incorporated them into your everyday processes and eagerly await the fruits of their labor.
+You’ve introduced them to the team, incorporating them into your everyday processes and eagerly await the fruits of their labor.

-Absolutely.
-While their role is to monitor agents’ work, a customer service quality analyst in your call center is unlikely to be a perfect employee: they’ll make mistakes, have their own flaws and need to grow with experience.
+While their role is to monitor agents’ work, a customer service quality analyst in your call center is unlikely to be a perfect employee — they’ll make mistakes, have their own flaws and need to grow with experience.

 Good quality analysts must be well organized.
 This is non-negotiable.

 Why?
 Because their job revolves around tracking data, monitoring performance, identifying flaws and helping to formulate strategies to overcome obstacles.
 This demands strong organizational skills to keep data ordered and structured, using the best QA software.